-People respond to this kind of news in different ways.
-It can often be something where we see a lot of anger.
+People respond to this kind of news in different ways. al, It can often be something where we see a lot of anger.
 There's definitely some sadness with it.
-Sometimes we see significant bodily reactions in those first moments, with a little bit of withdrawing or numbness.
+Sometimes we see significant bodily reactions in those first moments, with a little bit of withdrawing or numbness. it's going to look like this.
+But then that gets taken away with a diagnosis.
+Perhaps that's why the diagnosis conversation stays with people for a very long time, if not forever: because that is the moment when the plan exits the room.